Losing your pet is always a tragedy. You don’t know if they’re okay, you wonder where they ran off to, and finding them is a hassle.

 - Loud beeper

 TabCat is another tracker designed for cats.
 They’re small, waterproof, and affordable.
-Under $100, you get two tags, and it can work for up to four cats.
+You will get two tags, and it can work for up to four cats.
 The range is a bit better than the previous tracker, going up to 400 ft.
 For this tracker, you walk around with the remote until you hear it go off.

 The tracker can also beep for your cat to help train them to come home whenever it’s time for bed.

 The good things is how easy it is to use and its simplicity.
 However, you can had a hard time getting it to work during a time of crisis, and the battery life seems unreliable.
 It’s good if you have multiple cats and need a cheap tracker, though.Pros: